 Variety of landscapes

 In Northern India, the landscape is mostly made by the highest mountain range in the world – Himalaya Mountains with the third highest peak in the world – Kanchenjunga (8 586 m).
 Cold climate makes it hard to survive for an average human but those who were climbing in the Himalaya Mountains would surely see people living in some extremely hard conditions not only because of the freezing temperature but also the difficult terrain that they have to encounter almost every day.
 But northern part of India is not only about mountains, you can also find there cold deserts and the highest motorable road in the world – Khardung La (more than 5 000 m above sea level).
 In the south of the mountains spreads a huge fertile land called the Indo – Gangetic Plain, which is named after Indus and Ganga rivers.
-This is where Delhi (with its breathtaking Akshardham temple) – the capital and the second (after Mumbai) most populated city in India is located.
+This is where Delhi (with its breathtaking Akshardham temple that you can get to know more here) – the capital and the second (after Mumbai) most populated city in India is located.

 On the other hand, in eastern part of India you can also find one of the wettest place on earth – Cherrapunji.
 Huge Peninsular Plateau covers most of the south part of India and this is where you can find impressive tea and coffee plantations where you can totally forget the world.
 In Gujarat, you can experience amazing feeling of walking on salt flats.
 Western part of peninsular is full of spectacular cliffs – that is why this region is called “Ireland of India”.
 Southern India has a tropical climate so you should be prepared that temperatures will not go below 30C through the whole year.
 Of course, there is also something for beach lovers – very long coast line on both sides of this peninsula with the most famous Goa and Kerala beaches.
 But you must not forget the islands of Andaman and Lakshadweep.
 Almost in every region of India you can observe wild life during unforgettable wild safaris.
 Also, if you want to see how people live far away from any civilization you can go to tribal lands and observe different life habits.